Back to all posts

 If the switch is in the “OFF” position or stuck in the middle, it has tripped.
 To reset it, push the switch firmly to the “OFF” position, then flip it back to “ON.”
 This should restore power to the outlet.
 If the breaker trips again right away, it could indicate a more serious electrical problem, and it’s best to get professional help.

-Test the Wall Switch
+Make Sure the Wall Switch Works

 Still no power?
 The problem could be the wall switch you use to turn the disposal on.
 Over time, electrical switches can wear out and fail.
 If you’ve already checked the reset button and the circuit breaker, but the disposal is completely silent when you flip the switch (no humming or any other noise), the switch itself might be faulty.